Clackamas Community College

 Introduction to the basic techniques and tools used in live sound engineering and mixing.
 Areas of study include set up, signal path, microphone applications, hardware, and outboard gear.

-MUS-149 Advanced Pro Tools Editing Techniques
+MUS-152 Advanced Audio Editing Techniques

 Additional advanced training in Pro Tools audio software techniques.
 The student will learn techniques in audio editing using warp audio, Beat Detective, and other plug-ins not covered in the MUS-107 through MUS-109 series.